Lisa1254/Figures/README.md

     a.
 Ranking of single gene
     b.
 Ranking of multiple genes
     c.
 Ranking of gene with background colour highlight
+    d.
+Use of custom scaling function with 1 or more genes
 3. Heatmap (using binary table)
     a.
 Basic Overlap Plot (gene/GO)
     b.
 Basic Overlap Plot (gene/Screen) aka FINGERPRINT PLOT